unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/shares.md

 The **Primary Storage** setting determines where new files for a share are initially written—this can be the **%%cache|cache%%**, the **%%array|array%%**, or any named **%%pool|cache-pool%%**.
 The **Secondary Storage** setting specifies an alternate location for new files and folders if the primary storage falls below the **Minimum Free Space** threshold.

+The **%%Mover|mover%%** function automatically transfers files between primary and secondary storage based on your schedule, ensuring optimal performance and storage utilization.

 <div style={{ margin: 'auto', maxWidth: '312px', display: 'flex', flexDirection: 'column', alignItems: 'center' }}>

 ![Primary to Secondary Storage](/img/primarytosecondarystorage.png)